admbtski/miglee/apps/api/CHECKIN_COMPLETE_DOCUMENTATION.md

 4. ✅ **Manual Check-in Always Available**: Moderators can add MODERATOR_PANEL method even when user is already checked in
 5. ✅ **Event Data in Mutations**: Fixed CheckInByUserQr to return event information
 6. ✅ **Navigation Fix**: Proper routing to event management root
+7. ✅ **Independent Check-in Methods**: Users can always use any enabled method, regardless of other active methods

 ---